cooperhewitt/chromecast-signage/README.md

 	$> make do-broker

 This will spin up a dumb little socket.io server to relay events between the various devices.

-### shared/globals.js

-Make sure you copy the `shared/globals.js.example` file to `sender/globals.js` and `receiver/globals.js` and update them with the relevant configs (like you Chromecast app ID).

 ### sender/sender.html